jagenjo/litegui.js/guides/inspector.md

 ## Widgets common options ##

 Every widget function allows to pass an object containing parameters for the widget.
-All widgets support a base set of parameters, and some widget have some special parameters.
-Here is a list of the base parameters:
+All widgets support a base set of parameters, and some widgets have some special parameters.
+Here is a list of the base parameters supported by all widgets:

 - **width**: to select the widgets total width, this is used mostly in horizontal inspectors.
 - **height**: the height of the widget